Imran calls on King Salman

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-JEDDAH: Pakistan and Saudi Arabia on Wednesday reaffirming their intention to stand by each other at all times, expressed their desire to further enhance and diversify the bilateral cooperation and to continue close coordination on issues of mutual interest.
+JEDDAH: Pakistan and Saudi Arabia on Wednesday, reaffirming their intention to stand by each other at all times, expressed their desire to further enhance and diversify bilateral cooperation and to continue close coordination on issues of mutual interest.

 They exchanged ideas on enhancing cooperation in political, defense, economic, commercial and cultural sectors, developing joint ventures in line with their respective developmental needs, strengthening collaboration in human resource sector and addressing the issues faced by Pakistani expatriates in Saudi Arabia.